Org policy reference (dvalin.policy.json)

 Path matching note: globs are anchored full-path matches after normalizing \ to /.

-Tool names (common): shell, read_file, write_file, edit_file, delete_file, list_files, search_text, git_status, git_diff, run_check, run_security_scan, memory_search, memory_write, memory_update, memory_delete, memory_import, list_skills, read_skill, project_scripts, list_remediation_cases, prepare_remediation_worktree.
+Tool names (common): shell, read_file, write_file, edit_file, delete_file, list_files, search_text, git_status, git_diff, run_check, run_security_scan, run_security_suite, memory_search, memory_write, memory_update, memory_delete, memory_import, list_skills, read_skill, project_scripts, list_remediation_cases, prepare_remediation_worktree.

 Recipes